-Transaction fee accounting
+Transaction fee accounting how-to

 How operators configure the transaction-fee-accounting token feature for off-chain settlement of mint, burn, and transfer fees.